NOT JUST A BASEMENT:

 - Carpeting The Upper Floor.

 The main reason why acoustic panels will always be the best soundproofing solution is mainly that how cheap they are.
-Acoustic soundproof panels are very cheap and you can almost find them anywhere.
-However, many soundproofing experts often discourage the use of such foam pads when soundproofing your ceiling.
+Acoustic soundproof panels are not only cheap but you can almost find them anywhere.
+However, some soundproofing experts often discourage the use of such foam pads when soundproofing your ceiling.
 And the reason behind this is their performance issue.
-There is no doubt that panels and boards like these work excellently well on walls.
-However, the same cannot be said when they are being put on ceilings.
+These panels work great on walls but are not as great when used for soundproofing basement ceilings.

 Keeping the aesthetics aside, they also perform immensely well.
-Blocking all sorts of noise penetrating through the ceiling and provide a more enjoyable sound experience.
+Blocking all sorts of noise penetrating through the ceiling and allowing you to enjoy some serene time in your basement.
 It also controls echo so you won’t be feeling creepy while you are studying or rehearsing alone.
-These boards are also very long lasting.
-Because it is protected with a solid wooden frame which makes sure there aren’t any dents or damages while installing it.
+These boards are also very long lasting because it is protected with a solid wooden frame which makes sure there aren’t any dents or damages while installing it.

 Now, the installation process is very easy as well as very interactive.
 They come with hooks and instructions so that you can easily install them.
 However, if you feel that the hooks that come with it are not ideal then you can use cleats or other ways of application.
 You can even glue them if you want to.